SystemsApproach/private5g/cloud.rst

 Docker), making it possible for developers to run these components on their laptop.

+.. sidebar:: Near-Edge vs Far-Edge

+   *We use enterprises as the exemplar edge deployment in this book, without prescribing a role for traditional MNOs.
+When traditional MNOs are involved, it is not uncommon for them to make a distinction between the "near-edge" and the "far-edge", where the far-edge corresponds to the enterprise and the near-edge corresponds to their traditional aggregation points (or Central Offices), as described in Section 1.2.
+In such a scenario, it is typically the case that the RU and DU are located at the far-edge (on-prem), while the CU—along with both the Control and User Planes of the Mobile Core—run in the near-edge.
+Such a configuration does not support local breakout, since all traffic must travel to the near-edge before being routed to the edge app (which might be running back in the enterprise).*

+   *In contrast, the deployment described in this Chapter has everything except the Mobile Core Control Plane (CP) running on-prem.
+Moreover, because there is no traditional MNO involved, there is no near-edge to speak of, with the Core CP instead runing in a central cloud.
+For example, this section describes a deployment with SD-Core (CP) running in the Google Cloud.
+It is the case, however, that the SD-Core (CP) can optionally run on-prem if a fully local configuration is preferred.
+Where each component runs is a configuration option.*

 Note that variations on this deployment configuration are possible.
 For example, both AMP and the SD-Core CP can be co-located on the edge cluster, making it possible for a complete Aether deployment to be